ADD CONDITION

 Pregnancy

 The safety of this product during pregnancy has not been established.
-Pregnant patients or those planning to become pregnant should consult a healthcare professional before use.
-Currently, there are no specific studies available regarding the effects of menthol on fetal development, and therefore, the potential risks to the fetus remain undetermined.
+Pregnant patients or those planning to become pregnant should consult a healthcare provider before use.
+There are no specific studies available regarding the effects of menthol on fetal development, and therefore, the potential risk to the fetus is unknown.
+It is recommended that this product be used only if clearly needed, and any potential risks should be discussed with a healthcare professional prior to use.

 Lactation